The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

 Localization and translation are something where Joomla shines.
 It has translation packs available for many languages.

-In addition to that there are language extensions that allow users to translate the admin area right in the back end.
-Joomla also has default capabilities to handle multilingual content so you can start creating content in another language right away.
+Additionally, there are language extensions that allow users to translate the admin area in the back-end.
+Joomla also has default capabilities to handle multilingual content so you can start creating content in another language any time.

 Drupal has been translated into many languages with different levels of completion.

-As a consequence, you are able to run your website in your own language and can also install more languages after the fact.
+Consequently, you are able to run your website in your own language and can also install more languages.
 Multisite is also available with Drupal.

 Aside from that, the ability to translate content is part of Drupal core.
 There is no need to install extensions to do so.

 Few websites are one-person projects.
 Especially in the commercial and news sector, there are often whole teams running each part of a website.
-As a consequence, the CMS has to provide the tools to work together effectively.
+Consequently, the CMS has to provide the tools to work together effectively.